-The Council received public comment in June 2019 from affected trawl fishery participants south of 40°10' N. lat. requesting relief from the very small annual vessel limits for cowcod.
+The Council received public comment in June 2019 from affected trawl fishery participants south of 40°10' N lat. requesting relief from the very small annual vessel limits for cowcod.
 They commented that cowcod have been increasingly hard to avoid in the last two years and some trawl fishermen are approaching their annual vessel limit prematurely, which threatens their ability to target healthy stocks such as chilipepper rockfish, thornyheads, and sablefish.
 The recent increase in total mortalities of cowcod absent significant changes to management measures that would affect cowcod bycatch bolsters the claim of cowcod being increasingly difficult to avoid (Table 1 and Figure 1).
 The GMT has recommended the action to increase or eliminate the 2020 cowcod ACT, with a possible adjustment to the 2020 cowcod set-aside, as a means to provide relief to affected trawl fishery participants.
+This proposed action does not change the 2020 ACL for cowcod; however, it does recommend eliminating the 2020 ACT and reducing the yield set-aside to 1 mt or 50% of the set-aside under the No Action alternative.

 Figure 1.
-Estimated total mortality of cowcod south of 40°10' N. lat. by commercial and recreational sectors and through research activities.
-2019 total mortality is uncertain and incomplete with commercial catches estimated through August 16, 2019 and recreational catches through May 2019.
+Estimated total mortality of cowcod south of 40°10' N lat. by commercial and recreational sectors and through research activities.
+2019 total mortality is uncertain and incomplete with commercial catches estimated through October 16, 2019 and recreational catches through July 2019.